Jaime Harker, Ph.D.

 Director and Professor of English

-Associate Director and Instructional Assistant Professor of Gender Studies
+Associate Director and Instructional Associate Professor of Gender Studies

 Kevin Cozart joined our staff in July 2007 as a staff assistant.
-A native Mississippian, he has been a member of the University’s staff since 2004 and has served on the the University’s Staff Council, advisor for the UM Pride Network, president of the Graduate Student Council, and currently is co-director of the ALLIES program.
-A UM gradate, Kevin holds Master’s degrees in Journalism with an Integrated Marketing Communications emphasis and Higher Education and Student Personnel.
-He also teaches a section of the First Year Experience Class (EDHE 105), Academic Skills for College (EDHE 101 & 303), and Gender Studies classes.
+A native Mississippian, he has been a member of the University’s staff since 2004 and has served on the the University’s Staff Council, advisor for the UM Pride Network, president of the Graduate Student Council, and co-director of the ALLIES program.
+A UM gradate, Kevin holds Master’s degrees in Journalism with an Integrated Marketing Communications emphasis and Higher Education and Student Personnel with a minor in Gender Studies.
+He has also taught a section of the First Year Experience Class (EDHE 105), Academic Skills for College (EDHE 101 & 303), and Gender Studies classes.
+He is the winner of the 2019 UM Lift Every Voice Award.
 His research interests focus on gender and sexuality with regards to mass media and journalism as a gendered organization.

 Hooper Schultz is a second year M.A, student at the Center for the Study of Southern Culture.
 His research focuses on the Queer South, and the history of LGBTQ activism in North Carolina.
 Hooper is the student caucus co-chair for this year's SEWSA conference at the University of Mississippi, and he is the Secretary of OUTGrads, the graduate and professional student LGBTQ organization on campus.